lbjornbak/ConseptTest/README.md

-# ConseptTest
-Testing some basic concepts
+The purpose of this repo is to test some basic concepts